teozern1/tp/docs/DeveloperGuide.md

 error message.
 We intend to change this so that the commands when used on a user that already has the given module/tutorial will now give the error message `User already has the given module` or `User already has the given tutorial` respectively in the output box.
+2. Only addition of assignments is available as of now.
+We intend to implement it so that editing, removal and searching for assignments will be possible in the future.
+Also, integration with the respective tutorials and modules should also be able to be done.